 Our success depends in large part on our and our licensor's ability to obtain and maintain protection of the intellectual property we may own solely and jointly with, or license from, third parties, particularly patents, in the United States and other countries with respect to our products and technologies.
 We apply for patents covering our products and technologies and uses thereof, as we deem appropriate.
 However, obtaining and enforcing patents is costly, time-consuming and complex, and we may fail to apply for patents on important products and technologies in a timely fashion or at all, or we may fail to apply for patents in potentially relevant jurisdictions.
 We may not be able to file and prosecute all necessary or desirable patent applications, or maintain, enforce and license any patents that may issue from such patent applications, at a reasonable cost or in a timely manner or in all jurisdictions.
 It is also possible that we will fail to identify patentable aspects of our research and development output before it is too late to obtain patent protection.
 Moreover, we may not develop additional proprietary products, methods and technologies that are patentable.
-We may not have the right to control the preparation, filing and prosecuted and enforced by such third parties in a manner consistent with the best interests of our business.
+We may not have the right to control the preparation, filing and prosecution of patent applications, or to maintain the rights to patents licensed from or to third parties.
+Therefore, these patents and applications may not be prosecuted and enforced by such third parties in a manner consistent with the best interests of our business.

 In addition, the patent position of life sciences technology companies generally is highly uncertain, involves complex legal and factual questions, and has been the subject of much litigation in recent years.
 Changes in either the patent laws or in interpretations of patent laws in the United States or other countries or regions may diminish the value of our intellectual property.
 As a result, the issuance, scope, validity, enforceability, and commercial value of our patent rights are highly uncertain.
 It is possible that none of our pending patent applications will result in issued patents in a timely fashion or at all, and even if patents are granted, they may not provide a basis for intellectual property protection of commercially viable products or services, may not provide us with any competitive advantages, or may be challenged, narrowed and invalidated by third parties.
 We cannot predict the breadth of claims that may be allowed or enforced in our patents or in third-party patents.
 It is possible that third parties will design around our current or future patents such that we cannot prevent such third parties from using similar technologies and commercializing similar products to compete with us.
-Some of our owned or licensed patents or patent applications.
+Some of our owned or licensed patents or patent applications may be challenged at a future point in time and we may not be successful in defending any such challenges made against our patents or patent applications.
 Any successful third-party challenge to our patents could result in the narrowing, unenforceability or invalidity of such patents and increased competition to our business.
 The outcome of patent litigation or other proceeding can be uncertain, and any attempt by us to enforce our patent rights against others or to challenge the patent rights of others may not be successful, or, regardless of success, may take substantial time and result in substantial cost, and may divert our efforts and attention from other aspects of our business.
-Any of the foregoing events could have a material adverse effect on our business, financial condition and results of operations.
+Any of the foregoing events could have a material adverse effect on